hypertensy/warface-sdk/README.md

 Fast and flexible SDK client of the Warface API in PHP.

+> Note that the "Weapon" branch is no longer a public API method.
+The International region API has also ceased to exist.
+>
 > During technical weekly work on the game servers, the API may work unstable and give incorrect data.

 ## References